SebastianOschmann/MS00-MV04-Ecoometrics/chapter2.md

 *** =instructions
-- Extract the third element of the vector d and store this element in i.
+- Extract the third element of the vector d and store this element in i!

-- Extract the the first two elements of the vector d and store this elements in ii.
+- Extract the the first two elements of the vector d and store this elements in ii!

-- Extract the last element of the vector d and store this element in iii.
+- Extract the last element of the vector d and store this element in iii!

 *** =hint
 You can use square brackets to extract elements from a vector!